kanthi/kanthi.in-blog/themes/slim-old-old/README.md

   GithubID = "Your Github ID"
   TwitterID = "Your Twitter ID"
-  AnalyticsID = "Your Google Analytics tracking code" DisqusShortname = "Your Disqus shortname"
-  Summary = true  # takes true or false
+  AnalyticsID = "Your Google Analytics tracking code" Summary = true  # takes true or false
   Content = false  # takes true or false
   # if both are set to true, summary is shown.
-  # FooterMsg = "Copyright Me 2016.
-Powered by Hugo."
 ```

 if you use `config.yaml`, it could look like: